SK9712/SAML2-Authentication-Service/README.md

 **saml.response.consumer.url** = [consumerUrl] //here, we specify consumer url where SAMLResponse need to be recieved

-**saml.service.provider.name** = [serviceProviderName] //here, we specify the application id which has been registered in identityProvider
+**saml.service.provider.name** = [serviceProviderId] //here, we specify the application id which has been registered in identityProvider

 **saml.service.provider.signature.enable** = [BooleanValue] //here we set whether the SAMLRequest need to have client digital signature